ptsec/OSCE/README.md

 ## Summary

-This document contains tips and tools for dealing with OSCE certification.
+This repository contains tips and tools for dealing with OSCE certification.

 ## Table of Contents